to help you

 How much time do participants need to invest in the program?

-Participants typically invest 1- 2 hours per week for focused learning while also practicing their new skills at work (so they can get that time back really quickly).
+Classic Pathway participants learning at their own pace typically invest 1- 2 hours per week for focused learning while also practicing their new skills at work (so they can get that time back really quickly).

 Participants tell me they quickly ‘get back’ the time invested as they answer fewer clarification questions, fight fewer mis-fires and have a familiar and universal process to use when preparing their communication.